Abbottvh/8_bit_cpu/README.md

 🕹️ How to Use

     1.)
 Write Your Program in the program.asm file in Assembly.
-On running, the .asm file will automatically be assembled into binary and loaded into the moemory.
+On running the test file, the .asm file will automatically be assembled into binary and loaded into the memory.

     2.)
 Edit the tb_cpu.v file so that the terminal outputs the correct values for your desired purpose.